Lupinus mutabilis: Human consumption

 The bone-white seed contains more than 40% protein and 20% fat and has been used as a food by Andean people since ancient times, especially in soups, stews, salads and by itself mixed with boiled maize.
 Like other legumes, its protein is rich in the essential amino acid lysine.
 The distribution of essential fatty acids is about 28% linoleic acid (omega-6) and 2% linolenic acid (omega-3).
-It has a soft seed coat that makes for easy cooking.
-It may not have been more widely used because of its bitter taste, due to the alkaloid content.
+It has a soft seed coat for easy cooking.
+It may not have been more widely used because of its bitter taste due to the alkaloid content.
 It contains unusually high amounts of sparteine, which make up nearly half of its alkaloid content.
-However, the alkaloids are water-soluble and can be removed by soaking the seeds for some days in water.
+However, the alkaloids are water-soluble and can be removed by soaking the seeds in water for a few days.
 QAs are heat-stable toxins; cooking alone does not remove the alkaloids.
 Like other species of lupin beans, chocho beans are expanding in use as a plant-based protein source in the world marketplace.

-Compounds
+Lupine milk (made from the L. mutabilis seeds) contains 56% more protein than cow's milk.
+The milk is used to make cheese and yogurt.

+Chemical composition

-L. mutabilis contains 42% of protein and 18% fat in average.
+L. mutabilis contains 42% protein and 18% fat on average (Table 1).
 The high fat content has allowed commercial oil pressing.
-The protein digestibility and nutritional value are reportedly similar to those in soybeans.
+The protein digestibility and nutritional value are similar to those in soybeans.